jpukg/Jpa-Hibernate/readme.md

 		private Set<Address> address = new HashSet();
 		```

-		Addres table has no primary key (Id) column. if you want to provide by @CollectionId annotation.It is not standarise of jpa.it is hibernate specific feature.
+		Address table has no primary key (Id) column. if you want to provide it through @CollectionId annotation.It is not standarise of jpa.it is hibernate specific feature.

 		Remember :  Set do not support @CollectionId